A polynomial bosonic form of statistical configuration sums and the odd/even minimal excludant in integer partitions: A polynomial bosonic form for statistical configuration sums

-Next we prove \eqref{eq:may17_1}.
-Because of the above result and the linearity of the recursion relation (\ref{eq:may13_2}), the right hand side of \eqref{eq:may17_1} must satisfy the same recursion relation.
-In addition, by the definition of Gaussian polynomial and the identity \eqref{eq:2024july3_1}, we see that the right hand side of \eqref{eq:may17_1} satisfies the boundary condition \eqref{eq:may13_2xx}.
+where we extended the upper bound for the summation to $k=s$ by the null condition in the definition of Gaussian polynomials \eqref{eq:gaussianpoly}.
+Then, by the linearity of the recursion relation, the right hand side of \eqref{eq:may17_1} must satisfy the same recursion relation \eqref{eq:may13_2}.

+In addition, by that null condition and the identity \eqref{eq:2024july3_1}, we see that the right hand side of \eqref{eq:may17_1} satisfies the boundary condition \eqref{eq:may13_2xx}.
 Since $X^+_{L,s}(q)$ is also uniquely determined by the boundary condition and the recursion relation, we get the expression \eqref{eq:may17_1}. \end{proof}